Boucher Family Farm

 BLUE CHEESES: Gore-Dawn-Zola, Boucher Blue, Madison Blue

 We live on the Gore Road, my name is Dawn: Gore-Dawn-Zola!
 It is intense and complex.
 Boucher Blue is sweet, earthy, and creamy.
-Both have a texture like cold butter and crumble when sliced thinly.
-Look for both of our award-winning blue cheeses at The Wine Shop/Jeff's Seafood (St. Albans), Squash Valley Produce on the Waterbury-Stowe Road; Healthy Living, City Market, and Fresh Market in Burlington (as well as our stand at Burlington Farmers' Market).
-Madison was new in 2010 and is currently available from Provisions International.
+Madison is superb with garlic and tomatoes - try on a pizza.
+All our blues have a texture like cold butter and crumble when sliced thinly.
+Look for them at Healthy Living, City Market, and Burlington Farmers' Market in City Hall Park (across from American Flatbread on St. Paul St.)

 WASHED RIND CHEESE: Brother Laurent